-The South African Mastiff - Family Friendly
+The South African Mastiff – Family Friendly or Dangerous Dog?

 The African Boerboel, or the South African mastiff as it is also known, is a large, confident dog descended from the mastiffs that first came to Africa in the late 1600s.